hooroo/query_ar/README.md

 #### queryable_by

 Declares what attributes can be queried in the ActiveRecord ```where``` clause.

-#### scopable_by

-Declares which scopes on your model can be queried on.

-#### includable

-Declares what related items on your model's graph can be included in the response.
-Allowing the client to specify what size of payload they require.
+These are either
+* passed through directly as an attribute match
+* mapped to an attribute with a different name using the `aliases_attribute` option
+* mapped to a named scope using the `aliases_scope` option

 ## Summary